apparentorder/reweb/doc/app/kibana.md

 #### Rationale

 - Kibana needs to write some data, but it doesn't have to persist -- therefore `/tmp` is fine
-- During startup, Kibana will accept HTTP requests, but will answer them with something like "HTTP 500 Not ready yet", therefore re:Web needs to wait
+- During startup, Kibana will accept HTTP requests, but will answer them with `503 Service Unavailable`, therefore re:Web needs to wait for a HTTP 302 first

 # References